East High School (Columbus, Ohio): Athletics

 Columbus East won the first state boys basketball championship for the capital city in 1951.
 This was Columbus, Ohio's first basketball championship for the high school category.
 This team is considered to be one of the greatest teams in Ohio high school basketball history.
 The team was composed of Rollie Harris, Romey Watkins, Dick Linson, Ed Granger, and Bill Truss.
 They were coached by the legendary Paul "Bucky" Walters.
 This historic team beat the highly favored Hamilton Big Blue in the State finals before a soldout crowd.
 The Walters team used an advanced defense called the "flat iron" zone.
 The offense was also ahead of their time relying on the incredible passing skills of Watkins and the "fast break".
+In the 2022-2023 season the tigers football team made history and won two playoff games in a row at their home field.